It's easy to start your application today.

-Students pursuing the PhD in biomedical engineering must complete a core curriculum, fulfill a distribution requirement, satisfactorily complete two research rotations, pass the qualifying examination, pass the thesis proposal, complete the teaching requirement, complete one accepted first author publication and complete a research dissertation.
+Students pursuing the PhD in biomedical engineering must complete a core curriculum, fulfill a distribution requirement, satisfactorily complete two research rotations, pass the qualifying examination, pass the thesis proposal, complete the teaching requirement, have one accepted first author publication, submit a second article to a peer-reviewed journal, and complete a research dissertation.

 Full Support & Funding

 Our PhD students are fully funded, including full tuition support and health and dental insurance.
 As a doctoral candidate, you will also receive a generous stipend to cover living expenses.
 This support is guaranteed as you continue to make satisfactory progress towards your degree.

 Joint MD/PhD Program

 The MD/PhD in biomedical engineering, given jointly with the top-ranked School of Medicine, gives students in-depth training in modern biomedical research and clinical medicine.
 The typical MD/PhD career combines patient care and biomedical research but leans toward research.

 Students pursuing the combined MD/PhD in biomedical engineering must complete the degree requirements for both schools.
 MD/PhD students typically complete the first two years of the medical school pre-clinical curriculum while performing one or more research rotations, then the remaining requirements for the doctoral degree, and finally the clinical training years of the medical degree.
 The department generally gives graduate course credits for some of the medical school courses toward fulfillment of course requirements for the PhD degree.
 This is arranged on an individual basis between the student, his or her academic adviser and the director of doctoral studies.